 The social scene

-The pool deck is not just a place to swim; it is a full-on social scene where the see-and-be-seen crowd mingles against a backdrop of the city sprawling below.
-Rooms are categorized strictly by view, and this matters enormously.
-“City View” rooms absolutely justify their premium pricing with those sweeping panoramas, while “Patio” rooms can feel enclosed.
+This dramatic reveal firmly secures its spot among the best boutique hotels in Lisbon.
+The pool deck is not just a place to swim; it is a full-on social scene where a fashion-forward crowd mingles against a sprawling city backdrop.
+Rooms are categorized strictly by view, and paying the premium for a “City View” room is absolutely justified by the sweeping panoramas.

 Vibe check

-Some guests describe the service as feeling “too cool” compared to the warmth at other properties.
-The property definitely attracts a younger, fashion-forward demographic.
-If you are seeking traditional Portuguese hospitality, this might not be your vibe.
-According to recent reviews, the social scene can feel performative rather than genuine.
-However, travelers who embrace the energy consistently rate the experience highly.
+Some guests describe the service as feeling a bit too cool compared to the warm hospitality found at more traditional properties.
+If you are seeking old-school Portuguese charm, this ultra-modern scene might not be your exact vibe.
+However, travelers who embrace the high energy and aesthetic consistently rate the experience as flawless.

 7. Torel Palace